 Best on Yoga from a Scientific Perspective: Science of Yoga by Ann Swanson

 The benefits of yoga cannot be refuted, but many of these are explained from a spiritual or energetic perspective.
-For instance, not everyone believes in Chakras or vibrations.
+For instance, not everyone believes in the 7 Chakras or vibrations.

 By learning about the science behind yoga, readers will get to understand the benefits of yoga from a secular, non-spiritual and objective point of view.
 I think this is a very powerful thing to possess, not just for your personal practice, but also when sharing yoga with others.
 You would be able to connect better to different people, especially those require ‘hard’ evidence about yoga and its benefits.